Herts & Essex Border Ecumenical Area (HAEBEA)

 We are currently holding up to 4 Bible Study Groups each week:

-Monday (noon) at St. Andrews, led by Rev Blair Kirkby
+Monday (noon) at St. Andrews, Shared leadership

 Tuesday (7.30pm) at St Andrews, led by Fred Arthur

-Thursday (7.30pm), led by Fred Arthur
+Thursday (7.00pm) (via Zoom), led by Fred Arthur

 Anyone who is seeking to follow Jesus Christ and who wants to learn more